Finax Blog

 Do not invest this money.
 You will use other resources for that later.
 You should have the money available within 24 hours at latest.
 No exceptions.

 How would you feel in such a case?
 You work like crazy to pay off your debts, but you just had to borrow money again.
 You would feel disappointed, as if you had just lost a game.
-A match in which you started off well, but referee's decision turned the match around, and you ended up losing because of it.
+A match in which you started off well, but the referee’s decision turned the match around, and you ended up losing because of it.

 Caution, never spend your emergency fund on things that you can anticipate in advance and that should be included in your financial plan.